jjjkk99086/openmusichistory/couperin_premier_kyrie.md

 ![Image](https://github.com/user-attachments/assets/860a8537-55f9-4623-930e-8cae36f90962)

-10 November 1668 - 11 September 1733[1]) was a French Baroque composer, organist and harpsichordist.
-He was known as Couperin le Grand ("Couperin the Great") to distinguish him from other members of the musically talented Couperin family.
+François Couperin (1668–1733) was a prominent French composer and harpsichordist of the Baroque era.
+He served as a court musician for King Louis XIV and was known for his elegant and refined keyboard style.
+His major works include the harpsichord collections “L’art de toucher le clavecin” and “Pièces de clavecin.”
+Couperin belonged to a famous family of musicians spanning several generations.

 ## List of important works